nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

     - SHALL populate the `Location` resource according to population requirements for [Read a location](foundations_use_case_read_a_location.html#payload-response-body)

-  - `HealthcareService` resources associated with the returned `Schedule` resources where requested by the consumer using the `_include:recurse=Schedule:actor:HealthcareService` parameter and where the service ID filtering [organisation switch is ON](appointments_serviceid_configuration.html#organisation-switch-set-to-on)
+  - `HealthcareService` resources associated with the returned `Schedule` resources where requested by the consumer using the `_include:recurse=Schedule:actor:HealthcareService` parameter and where the service filtering [organisation switch is ON](appointments_serviceid_configuration.html#organisation-switch-set-to-on)

-    - `HealthcareService` resources and their reference in `Schedule.actor` SHALL NOT be populated when the service ID filtering [organisation switch is OFF](appointments_serviceid_configuration.html#organisation-switch-set-to-off) regardless of the parameters sent by the consumer
+    - `HealthcareService` resources and their reference in `Schedule.actor` SHALL NOT be populated when the service filtering [organisation switch is OFF](appointments_serviceid_configuration.html#organisation-switch-set-to-off) regardless of the parameters sent by the consumer

     - SHALL populate the `HealthcareService` resource according to population requirements for [Read a healthcare service](foundations_use_case_read_a_healthcareservice.html#payload-response-body)